cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 ``cm-455 start``

 **It may take 5 minutes or so.
 You need to wait otherwise the environment is not ready to use in the next step.**

 List VM
 ^^^^^^^^

-You can check the status of the VM by the following command
+You can check the status of the VM by the following commanf.

 ``cm-455 list``

 Stop Cloudmesh VM
 ^^^^^^^^^^^^^^^^^^^^^

-If you completed all your work, you may stop the VM by the following command
+If you completed all your work, you may stop the VM by the following command.

 ``cm-455 stop``

 Login Cloudmesh VM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can ssh to the VM by the following command
+You can ssh to the VM by the following command.

 ``cm-455 login``

 Create IPython Notebook Profile on Cloudmesh VM (Set Password)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have waited more than 5 minutes, you can now create IPython Notebook (ipynb) Profile with
+If you have waited more than 5 minutes, you can now create IPython Notebook (ipynb) Profile with,

 ``cm-455 notebook create``

 This step requires your password input for IPython Notebook and information of the self-assigned certificate to enable SSL.

 You can also do the same thing with ssh login.